 Starting your own business can be a little unnerving, but also an extremely rewarding experience.
-The way you set your business up not only affects many aspects of your business, but it also can affect you directly—in how much personal liability you have at stake in the business, the regulations that you will need to adhere to, how your bookkeeping will be handled, and how income tax will be paid.
+The way you set your business up not only affects many aspects of your business, but it also can affect you directly—in how much personal liability you have at stake in the business, the regulations that you will need to adhere to, how your bookkeeping will be handled, the accounting cycle, and how income tax will be paid.

 For these reasons, a lot of small business owners choose to form their business as a limited liability company or LLC.
 Here, we will cover why certain businesses should register as an LLC, how to set up bookkeeping for an LLC, and how taxes are handled with this type of business entity.